An interview with Erdheim-Chester Disease patient, Rusty Kuhn

 In April 2016, after a year of being considered BRAF-negative, Rusty tested positive for the BRAF mutation.
 This will open his treatment opportunities and hopefully lead to a better outcome.

 “They found a mutated BRAF gene in my spinal fluid.
 Not sure when I will start on the V drug [vemurafenib] but I’m excited!!!
 Ready for some forward motion.”

 With the support of his wife, Dale, two daughters, and parish communities’ Rusty fights ECD by making physicians and others aware of the ultra-rare illness.

 After his diagnosis Rusty wrote his specialists.

 “I wrote them all a letters.
 I let them all know what it was but, prior to that, they had no clue, they had never even heard of it.”

 Rusty believes that people should be made aware of ECD.
 He makes resources available and raises funds for ECD research and awareness efforts through social media.

-Today Rusty begins a new chapter in his ECD treatments and has reinvigorated an old hobby, playing the guitar, that ECD hasn’t affected that gives him hope.
+Today Rusty begins a new chapter in his ECD treatments and has reinvigorated an old hobby that ECD hasn’t affected that gives him hope.
 Rusty strums “The Old Rugged Cross” on his acoustic guitar.